MicrosoftDocs/power-platform/power-platform/admin/ip-firewall.md

 - You must have a Power Platform admin role to enable or disable the IP firewall.

 ## Enable the IP firewall
-You can enable IP firewall on a Power Platform environment either using Power Platform admin center or using Microsoft Dataverse OData API.
+You can enable IP firewall on a Power Platform environment either using Power Platform admin center or using Dataverse OData API.

 ### Enable the IP firewall using Power Platform admin center